 Even if you aren’t normally a gum chewer, pack some in your carry-on.
 If you experience ear discomfort while you are flying, chewing gum can relieve the pressure.

 Sitting in an airline seat for several hours straight is dangerous.
 Even if you aren’t at risk for blood clots or phlebitis, it is a good idea to take an aspirin before flying to keep the blood thin enough to help prevent circulation problems.
 Check with your doctor to make sure you don’t have any aspirin sensitivities.

-Flying is tough on you body so make sure you get up and move around often.
+Flying is tough on your body so make sure that you get up and move around often.

 A good neck pillow makes all the difference when flying.
 Once you try one, you will never go back to those tiny aeroplane pillows.

-Moleskin can be a life saver.
+Blister repair plasters can be a lifesaver.
 Because you tend to walk more than usual as well as wear the same shoes over and over, blisters are almost inevitable.
-Be prepared by bringing packets of moleskin with you and hopefully, you won’t need it.
+Be prepared by bringing packets of blister repair plasters with you and hopefully, you won’t need it.